NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

         - The location of the description (a hologram that shows the user what he have to do to complete the task)
         - The location where the player will spawn when starting this task
         - The redstone that has to be powered in order to finish the task
+        - The inventory that player will have inside of the task
-    - Test a task (leave sign not working during a test, but in-game the leave sign is working)
+    - Test a task
 - Game management:
     - Host a game
     - Join a game